Engee documentation

 Description

-The Flat Earth to LLA block converts the coordinates of the local tangent plane ( ) into latitude ( ), longitude ( ) and altitude ( ).
+Block Flat Earth to LLA transforms the coordinates of the local tangent plane ( ) in latitude ( ), longitude ( ) and height ( ).

 Algorithms

-The coordinate system of the local tangent plane assumes a positive downward direction of the axis.
-The transformation starts by converting the plane coordinates and to north and east coordinates.
-This transformation is of the form:
+The coordinate system of the local tangent plane assumes a positive direction of the axis down.
+The transformation begins with the recalculation of the plane coordinates and to the coordinates of the north and east.
+This transformation has the form:

-where is the angle (in degrees) clockwise between the axis and the north direction.
+Where — this is the angle (in degrees) clockwise between the axis and heading north.

-To convert north and east coordinates to geodetic latitude and longitude, the algorithm uses:
+To convert the coordinates of the north and east to geodetic latitude and longitude, the algorithm uses:

-• - is the equatorial radius of the planet;
+• — this is the equatorial radius of the planet;

-Small changes of latitude and longitude are approximated through small changes of north and east coordinates by the formulas:
+Small changes in latitude and longitude are approximated through small changes in the coordinates of the north and east by the formulas:

 The output latitude and longitude values are calculated as the sum of the initial latitude/longitude values and their small increments: